Science

 Target audience

-Recruitment to the L3 pre-prep DNO is deliberately multi-partite: students from IUT Chemistry,
+Recruitment for the L3 DNO preparatory course is deliberately multi-faceted: students from IUT chemistry,

-IUT Biological Engineering, various L2, CPGE/BCPST or reorientation of engineering schools
+IUT Biological Engineering, various L2 courses, CPGE/BCPST or those changing direction from engineering schools

-can apply for this training.
-The teaching team is also determined to
+can apply for this course.
+The teaching team is also strongly committed to

-The L3 DNO preparatory program also successfully welcomes working people who, after an initial
+The L3 prépa DNO also successfully welcomes working professionals who, after an initial

-career, wish to change direction as part of continuing education.
+career, wish to change direction through continuing education.

-The selection of candidates is carried out in two stages: a pre-selection on the basis of applications (via
+The selection of applications is carried out in two stages: a pre-selection based on applications (via

-electronically on the Faculty of Science website from the beginning of May), followed by a motivational interview (if necessary
+the Faculty of Science website from the beginning of May) followed, if necessary,

 Read more

-Open-mindedness, capacity for abstraction, scientific curiosity, desire to surpass oneself, adaptability,
+Open-mindedness, ability to think abstractly, scientific curiosity, desire to excel, adaptability,

 Read more